JP-DCG/DotQL/README.md

 Federated Query Processor
 -------------------------

 A query processor is a system that provides access to shared data (what we call a database) via a language (aka data model).
-A federated query processor, allows queries and manipulation over multiple, even disparate, data sources.
+A federated query processor allows queries and manipulation over multiple, even disparate, data sources.
 Architecturally, a federated query processor provides a mechanism whereby an organization can insulate one set of systems, such as application servers, from another set of systems, such as database, indexing, and caching systems.

 For more, visit the [Overview](DotQL/wiki/Overview).